Common Concerns of New Parents (And How to Handle Them)

 • Tired baby.
 (Just like you, babies get pretty cranky when they don’t get their much-needed sleep!
 If your baby struggles to take a nap, ensure they have a comforting sleep environment such as a white noise machine, dark room, snug swaddle, and flat sleeping surface).

 Life with a newborn pretty much means you’ll have many sleepless nights.
-It’s a sleep-deprived state many parents aren’t prepared for (like myself!), but don’t worry, there IS LIGHT AT THE END OF THE TUNNEL!
+It’s a sleep-deprived state many parents aren’t prepared for (like me!), but don’t worry, there IS LIGHT AT THE END OF THE TUNNEL!

 Most babies aren’t developmentally ready to sleep through the night until they reach 12-14 weeks old.
 If you’re feeling a little burnt out or stressed your baby still isn’t sleeping through the night by month 3, it’s likely your little one just isn’t ready.